 With the exception of clinical and surgical pathology, all of the affiliated rotations must be completed in two (2) week blocks, unless there are extenuating circumstances (such as illness or family emergency), and the exceptions are approved by the Oncology RTC.
-In this case, specifically approved one week blocks would be acceptable.
+In this case, specifically approved one-week blocks would be acceptable.
+See section 8.M above for allowed variances in the two week block requirement.